Oscar (fish): Food

 Most fish eaten by A. ocellatus in the wild are relatively sedentary catfish, including Bunocephalus, Rineloricaria, and Ochmacanthus species.
-The species uses a suction mechanism to capture prey, and has been reported to exhibit "laying-on-side" death mimicry in a similar fashion to Parachromis friedrichsthalii and Nimbochromis livingstonii.
+The species uses a suction mechanism to capture prey, and has been reported to exhibit "lying-on-side" death mimicry in a similar fashion to Parachromis friedrichsthalii and Nimbochromis livingstonii.
 Wild oscars also consume shrimp, snails, insects and insect larvae, as well as fruits and nuts on a seasonal basis.
 The species also has an absolute requirement for vitamin C, and develops health problems in its absence.
 Captive oscars generally eat fish food designed for large carnivorous fish: crayfish, worms, and insects (such as flies, crickets and grasshoppers).

 Territorial behavior

 Oscars will often lay claim to an area of the aquarium and will be very aggressive towards other fish encroaching on their newly established territory inside the aquarium or lake.
 The size of the territory varies depending on the size and aggressiveness of the fish, and its surroundings.
 Once the oscar establishes a territory, it will vigorously defend it by chasing away other fish.